 What began as a classic carriage company continues to thrive as a successful small business.
 Today the company produces toys, novelty wine racks, and even a specialty wagon designed to transport tourists’ groceries and luggage.

 When I visited Janesville I had the unique opportunity to learn about the legacy this Wisconsin family has helped preserve.
 I was also lucky enough to get a glimpse behind the scenes at the work they continue to do to this day.

 The Wisconsin Wagon Company didn’t always sell novelty wagons.
-Originally, the Wisconsin Carriage Company built buggies, carriages, and sleighs.
+Originally, the company built buggies, carriages, and sleighs.
 But in 1915, the company realized that with the advent of automobiles it would need to diversify and changed its name to the Janesville Products Company.